 - Keeps allergies and viruses at bay: Kriyas or cleansing practice is another element of Yoga.
 Kriyas include processes from rapid breathing exercises to elaborate internal cleansings of the intestines.

 If you do Yoga with full heart, passion, and sincerity, then surely a great result awaits you.
 Our present life scenario is too difficult with people preferring their own style of life.
 Yes, we have to eat to live but the majority of us are living to eat and that is the problem of this current generation.
 There is a proverb in Malayalam which says “even honey is a poison if we consume more”.
 Just have a look at our surroundings, many people are suffering from cancer, sugar, pressure, migraine, pneumonia, typhoid, etc. etc. In the past, our world was not this much vulnerable because there were no that much facilities at that time as we have now.
 But the world had changed a lot so that people’s struggle for life has also been reduced and this is the reason why people are too lazy.
 They are leading a fine and well-crafted life with full of facilities.
 So no struggles, no exercises, and nothing.
-So that the proportion of diseases and illness increases.
+So that the proportion of diseases and illness increases and make doctors busy.
 Here comes the advantage of Yoga.
 If you are a usual Yoga practitioner, then definitely there will.